The Fyodorov-Bouchaud formula and Liouville conformal field theory: Boundary Liouville Conformal Field Theory

 Let us make a few comments on our method.
 One might attempt to prove Proposition \ref{EquaG} without introducing at all the framework of Liouville theory on $\mathbb{H}$ and by just computing partial derivatives directly on the function $G(\gamma,p,t)$.
-In this computation all terms cancel easily except a few terms coming from the second derivative in $t$ for which it is very difficult to see that they equal zero.
-It appears that seeing that all terms cancel correctly by performing the computation directly on the circle is just as complicated as proving Theorem \ref{FyBo}.
-This is due to the fact that fractional moments of GMC are very hard to manipulate.
-Liouville theory seems to be the correct framework where the computations are tractable and thus the KPZ relation below \eqref{KPZ} - a highly non trivial change of variable - is a key ingredient of our proof.
-On the other hand there is great hope to adapt our method to obtain more exact formulas on GMC measures in other cases, for instance on the unit interval $[0,1]$ or on the two-dimensional GMC measure on the unit disk $\mathbb{D}$.
+In this computation all terms cancel easily except a few terms coming from the second derivative in $t$ for which it is very difficult to see that they equal zero.\footnote{The term that one cannot see directly that it equals $0$ would be of the form, for a complicated function $S$ of $u,v,t$.
+Showing this term cancels seems just as complicated as proving Theorem \ref{FyBo}.} Hence Liouville theory seems to be the correct framework where the computations are tractable and thus the KPZ relation \eqref{KPZ} - a highly non trivial change of variable - is a key ingredient of our proof.
+We mention that the same phenomenon appears for the BPZ equations used to prove the DOZZ formula in \cite{DOZZ1,DOZZ2} which are proved before applying the KPZ relation that fixes the automorphisms of the sphere.
+In other words it is not possible to permute the computation of derivatives and the uniformization given by \eqref{KPZ}.
+On the other hand our method has been very recently adapted in \cite{RZhu} to the case of GMC on the unit interval $[0,1]$ and there is great hope that it will also work on the two-dimensional GMC measure on the unit disk $\mathbb{D}$.